yuvikakhurana/Database-Learning-Management-System/Test.md

 Test Status: Passed.

-## Test 7: Make a New Discussion Forum (Teacher)
+## Test 7: Manually Create a New Discussion Forum (Teacher)

 Steps:

 1. From the main teacher GUI, select the Select a course button.
 2. A GUI will popup, use the dropdown menu to select a course you wish to modify or view data for and press ok.
 3. A GUI will popup, select the Create a Discussion Forum button.
-4. Another GUI will pop up, giving you the option to manually create a discussion forum or import a discussion forum from a file.
+4. Another GUI will pop up, select the option to manually create a discussion forum.
-5. If you choose to manually create a discussion forum, a GUI will pop up and you will be asked to enter the topic for your discussion forum.
-If you choose to import a file, a GUI will popup and you will be asked to enter the name of the file you would like to import.
+5. A GUI will pop up and you will be asked to enter the topic for your discussion forum.
-6. If you are manually creating a discussion forum a GUI will pop up, this time asking you to enter the prompt for your discussion forum.
+6. A final GUI will popup, this time asking you to enter the prompt for your discussion forum.

 Expected result:

-If the discussion forum has been successfully created or imported, a GUI will popup stating: &quot;The Discussion Forum has been created!&quot;
+If the discussion forum has been successfully created, a GUI will popup stating: &quot;The Discussion Forum has been created!&quot;

 Test Status: Passed

+## Test 8: Import a New Discussion Forum (Teacher)

+Steps:

+1. From the main teacher GUI, select the Select a course button.
+2. A GUI will popup, use the dropdown menu to select a course you wish to modify or view data for and press ok.
+3. A GUI will popup, select the Create a Discussion Forum button.
+4. Another GUI will pop up, select the option to import a new discussion forum from a file.
+5. a GUI will popup and you will be asked to enter the name of the file you would like to import (This should be a .txt file).

+Expected result:

+If the discussion forum has been successfully imported, a GUI will popup stating: &quot;The Discussion Forum has been created!&quot;

+Test Status: Passed

-## Test 8: Grade Student&#39;s Response (Teacher)
+## Test 9: Grade Student&#39;s Response (Teacher)

 Steps: